Azure-Samples/Speech-Service-Actions-Template/documentation/2-test-the-baseline-model.md

 To view the test files and the file name of the current benchmark test summary:

-1. Open [Azure Portal](https://ms.portal.azure.com/#home) and navigate the Azure Storage Account created in [Setup](1-setup.md#Table-of-contents).
+1. Open [Azure Portal](https://ms.portal.azure.com/#home) and navigate to the Azure Storage Account created in [Setup](1-setup.md#Table-of-contents).
 1. Under **Tools and SDKs**, select **Storage Explorer (preview)**.
 1. Select **BLOB CONTAINERS** in the navigation menu on the left.
 1. Select the **test-results** container.
-1. Open the `test-summary-from-baseline-tag-BASELINE_0.json` file to view the test results from your baseline model.
+1. Double click the `test-summary-from-baseline-tag-BASELINE_0.json` file to view the test results from your baseline model.
 1. Select the **configuration** container.
-1. Open `benchmark-test.txt` and confirm it contains the name of the test summary file from the baseline model, `test-results-from-baseline-tag-BASELINE_0.txt`.
+1. Double click `benchmark-test.txt` and confirm it contains the name of the test summary file from the baseline model, `test-results-from-baseline-tag-BASELINE_0.txt`.

 The test summary becomes the benchmark the first time tests are run by a workflow.
 In the future, pushing a baseline tag won't overwrite the benchmark test summary in `benchmark-test.txt`, but the test files are always available in the `test-results` container where you can find the WER and other notable data.